CPGridRun

 - User may also use their own files on the grid, but it is out of the tutorial scope.

-, on the grid NOT all files generated can be downloaded because it takes extra effort for the grid to collect your files to a desired location from multiple computing servers.
-Users need to notify the grid what to download in advance.--output-files "A.root,B.txt,B.root" results in outDS/A/A.root, outDS/B/B.txt, outDS/B/B.root
+--output-files, on the grid NOT all files generated can be downloaded because it takes extra effort for the grid to collect your files to a desired location from multiple computing servers.
+Users need to notify the grid what to download in advance.--output-files "A.root,B.txt,B.root" results in outDS/A/A.root, outDS/B/B.txt, outDS/B/B.rootin the output directory.
+If you are using CPRun.py you don't need to set it.

 Important Input/Output naming configuration¶